Archit404Error/ShortenUrls/backend/README.md

 # MERN Starter Backend

 Welcome to this MERN boilerplate repo's backend.
-The backend is centered around the MVC (model-view-controller) design pattner, intended to decouple code and reduce potential errors with the system.
+The backend is centered around the MVC (model-view-controller) design pattern, intended to decouple code and reduce potential errors with the system.

 The backend also comes preconfigured with a jest test suite that will execute on PR creation.